arveds/Send-O365MailMessage/README.md

 The syntax is very similar to the Send-MailMessage.

 you may also use the other functions seperatly
-to incorporate the functions into your script simply dot-scource start the script from your ps1:
+to incorporate the functions into your script simply dot-source start the script from your ps1:

 `. "<path ti script>\Send-O365MailMessage.ps1"` (see: https://devblogs.microsoft.com/scripting/how-to-reuse-windows-powershell-functions-in-scripts/)